Ban on sharia law: Canada

 In 2003-2004, there was a controversy in Ontario over the possibility of Islamic arbitration tribunals.
 In 1991, Ontario had passed the Arbitration Act, which allowed for legal mediation and arbitration outside of Canadian family law.
 Some Christian and Jewish groups conducted religious arbitration in accordance with this law; this did not cause controversy.
 In 2003, an Islamic group declared its intention to set up similar faith-based arbitration, provoking intense media controversy.
 As a result, the Ontario government commissioned Marion Boyd (the former Attorney General of Ontario) to review the matter.
 Boyd conducted consultations and concluded that religious tribunals be continued, but should be overseen by other institutions.
 Public opinion was against both Boyd's report and potential Islamic tribunals.
 As a result, in 2006, the province of Ontario banned all forms of faith-based arbitrations.
 As this decision also banned Rabbinical courts, it was criticized by Canadian Jewish groups.

 In 2005, the National Assembly of Quebec passed a motion to prevent the use of Islamic courts in Quebec.

 Western Europe

 United Kingdom

 In the United Kingdom, Sharia has also become a political issue.
 A "One law for all" campaign seeks to ban sharia councils and arguing this is "the only way to end discrimination suffered by Muslim women".
-In 2015, the Conservative Party Home Secretary Theresa May called for an investigation into the application of sharia law in England and Wales if Conservatives win the General Election.
-A day later the mayor of London, Boris Johnson, told a radio interviewer, he was opposed to "a Sharia system running in parallel with UK justice."